solokeys/solo1/docs/solo/building.md

 Install the [latest ARM compiler toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) for your system.
 We recommend getting the latest compilers from ARM.

-You can also install the ARM toolchain  using a package manage like `apt-get` or `pacman`, but be warned they might be out of date.
+You can also install the ARM toolchain  using a package manager like `apt-get` or `pacman`, but be warned they might be out of date.
 Typically it will be called `gcc-arm-none-eabi binutils-arm-none-eabi`.

 To program your build, you'll need one of the following programs.